carharDBG/course_intro_to_ml/README.md

 # Introduction to Machine Learning

 This course is under development.
 It will be held beginning of 2019.
+Jan

 ## General Info